Singapore

 Applicants will need to meet the English language requirements for their chosen course.
 Different courses need different levels of language skills, referred to as ‘profiles’.
 The required profile will be shown on the course page.
 Find out more about our English language profiles.

-• Applicants with Singapore/Cambridge GCE A Level Examinations in a minimum of three subjects will be considered for admission to our bachelor's degree courses.
+• Applicants with the International Baccalaureate (IB) Diploma, or British A-levels will be considered for admission onto our bachelor's degree courses.

-• Applicants who have taken the Integrated Programme (IP) will also be considered for admission onto our bachelor's degree courses.
+• Applicants with the Polytechnic Diploma (GPA 3.1 -3.8 depending on the course) will be considered for admission onto our bachelor's degree courses.

-• Applicants with the International Baccalaureate (IB) Diploma, polytechnic diploma (GPA 3.2-3.8 depending on the course) or British A-levels will be considered for admission onto our bachelor's degree courses.
+• Applicants with the International Baccalaureate (IB) Diploma or British A-levels will be considered for admission onto our bachelor's degree courses.

 Postgraduate entry requirements